Limited-access road: Pakistan

 The Expressways of Pakistan are a network of multiple-lane, high-speed highways in Pakistan, which are owned, maintained and operated federally by Pakistan's National Highway Authority.
 They are one class lower than the country's motorways and are usually upgraded versions of the national highways.
 The total length of Pakistan's expressways is 260 km as of November, 2016.
 Around 770 km of expressways are currently under construction in different parts of country.
 Most of these expressways will be complete between 2017 and 2020.

 India

+The national highways in India are a network of limited access roads owned by the Ministry of Road Transport and Highways.
+National highways have flyover access or some grade-separation.
+However, they should be distinguished from expressways in that they are not completely grade-separated.